-The Center's administrative unit is K-State Research and Extension Agriculture and Natural Resources.
+The Center's administrative home is the K-State Research and Extension Programs Unit in the College of Agriculture.
 An Advisory Committee, consisting of producers and farm organization representatives, determine the long term direction and outcomes of the Center.
 The Advisory Committee assists the program coordinator in carrying out the mission of KCSAAC.
 Annual progress reports are submitted to the Kansas Legislature.

 To support small family-owned farms in Kansas through research, education and outreach focused on production, storage, processing, and marketing technologies that will boost small farm profitability, protect natural resources, and enhance rural communities.